sinamics/ztnet/README.md

 8. Select **Start Development Server** to start the development server.
 9. Open browser and go to `http://localhost:3000`.

+**NOTE:** Hot reloading on Windows may not be as performant as on other operating systems.
+If you encounter sluggish hot reloading, consider setting the environment variable WATCHPACK_POLLING=true.
+However, for optimal performance, we strongly suggest utilizing the **Windows Subsystem for Linux (WSL)** to develop your application.
+This approach will provide a swift and seamless hot reload experience, allowing you to focus on coding rather than waiting for the application to reload.

 ### The traditional way

 To start development, first, clone the repository: